-To-DAY's Station is in the church of St. Laurence in Paneperna, one of those which the piety of the faithful of Rome has built in honour of this the most celebrated of the martyrs of the holy city mercifully to regard the devotion of thy people; that mortifying their bodies by fasting. their minds may be refreshed by good works.
-Through Christ our Lord.
-Amen.
+To-DAY's Station is in the church of St. Laurence in Paneperna, one of those which the piety of the faithful of Rome has built in honour of this the most celebrated of the martyrs of the holy city

-Devotionem tui. populi quæsumus, Domine, benignus intende, ut qui per abstinentiam macerantur in corpore, per fructum boni operis reficiantur in mente.
-Christum Dominum nostrum.
+Devotionem populi tui. quæsumus, Domine, benignus intende, ut qui per abstinentiam macerantur in corpore, per fructum boni their minds may be refreshed operis reficiantur in mente.
+Christum Dominum Per nostrum.
 Amen.